Apeace: Pre-debut

 Several members were models before debuting with Apeace.
-Ji Hyun-sung, Park Jae-won, Heo Chang-woo, and former member Hwang Seok-hyun and Im Ho-jun were models under DCM Models Management around 2008-2010.
-Yoo Dong-ho and Park Jae-won appeared on SBS Star School in 2009 with other models such as Kim Woo-bin.
+Ji Hyun-sung, Park Jae-won, Heo Chang-woo, and former member Hwang Seok-hyun and Im Ho-jun were models under DCM Models Management around 2008–2010.
+Yoo Dong-ho and Park Jae-won appeared on SBS's Star School in 2009 with other models such as Kim Woo-bin.
 Other members that modeled before debuting were Hong Sung-ho, Song Seung-hyuk, Lee Tae-woo, Choi Yeong-won, Im Yeong-kyun, Kim Seung-hyung, Min Jin-hong, Son Yu-chang, Oh Seung-hyun, and Lee Myung-eun.

-Member Yoo Jae-deok (stage name is J.D) appeared on Star King's 100th episode in 2009 as a part of a kid's rock band.
+Member Yoo Jae-deok (J.D), appeared on Star Kings 100th episode in 2009 as a part of a kid's rock band.
 He was 12 years old at the time.
-He later served as the main vocalist for a kids progressive metal band named MetallateM, which was active from 2010-2012.
+He later served as the main vocalist for a kids progressive metal band named MetallateM, which was active from 2010–2012.